The Maine Coon is one of the largest domestic cats, they make good housecats as they are neat and easily house-trained.

 Maine Coon cats cost about $7 a week to feed.
 Maine Coon breeder Fiona Cooper recommends feeding good quality dried cat food to keep the cats in optimum condition.
 She also gives them a little raw meat and grated cheese.
 Fresh water must be provided at all times.

 The coat, while long and flowing, is different to that of the Persian which quickly matts if neglected.
-The Maine Coon’s coat is soft-textured and glossy.
+Their coat is soft-textured and glossy.
 It is easy to maintain, and only requires brushing and combing for 5-10 minutes once a week to keep it in top condition.

 Around four kittens per litter would be the norm.
-Anyone wanting a kitten may have to wait a year or two, as there are currently only four Maine Coon breeders in Australia.
+Anyone wanting a kitten may have to wait a year or two, as there are currently only several Maine Coon breeders in Australia.

-Maine Coons make good housecats as they are neat and easily house-trained.
+They make good house-cats as they are neat and easily house-trained.
 They are people-orientated and fit in well with other pets and family life.
 However, the long, shaggy coat does shed hair profusely coming into summer and queens (breeding females) will drop some coat as they come into season and lactate.
 A home with a good yard or garden to exercise in is ideal.

-There are only four Maine Coon breeders in Australia at present:
+There are several breeders in Australia at present – below are a few:

 Cool Coons Cattery